 From the meetings with these task forces, Disney World has laid out their official reopening safety guidelines and explained how the parks will run once they are back.
-Obviously, Disney is going to cooperate with whatever guidelines the authorities are recommending, and will be trying as many ways as possible to protect Cast Members and park guests.
+Obviously, if things evolve, Disney is going to cooperate with whatever guidelines the authorities are recommending, and will try as many ways as possible to protect Cast Members and park guests.

 Remember, everything is based around distancing guests from one another.
 Disney can’t have big groups of people close together like what normally happens in the parks.
 These changes then will be to keep distance and limit the spreading of germs as much as possible.

 Here are all the changes you will see in Disney World based on official announcements and comments already made by Walt Disney World.
 They include:

 - Phased Park Openings